UConn, Irish, Louisville, Miss St top seeds in women's NCAAs - WDEF

 “Brackets are brackets.
 There are good teams in every bracket,” UConn coach Geno Auriemma said.
 “There are great matchups in every bracket and it doesn’t really matter at this stage where you’re placed, what region, you’re going to have to beat some really good teams.
 The schedule we play, I knew we’d get somebody two or three that we already played.
 We know that.”

 UConn, which has been a No. 1 seed every year since 2007, opens up against 16-seed Saint Francis (Pennsylvania) on Saturday morning.
-All of the top four teams in each region host the opening two rounds at home.
+All four top seeds play the opening two rounds at home.

 Like the Huskies, the Irish are a No. 1 seed again.
 Notre Dame has been a top seed the last seven years.
 This might be one of coach Muffet McGraw’s finest accomplishments as Notre Dame lost four pivotal players to injury, but only three games on the season.
 Two of those losses came to Louisville.